harrietrc/loadimpact-docs/jekyll/_v4/integrations/jenkins-integration.md

 ---
 layout: classic-docs
-title: How to integrate Load Impact with Jenkins
+title: How to integrate LoadImpact with Jenkins
-description: Guide to integrate Load Impact 4.0 into your Jenkins pipeline
+description: Guide to integrate LoadImpact 4.0 into your Jenkins pipeline
 categories: [integrations]
 order: 2
 ---